MooersLab/MooersLab/README.md

 The **Superwhisper.** **app** for the Mac is interesting.
 It supports dictation in e-mail and elsewhere.
-Its support for custom commands is limited; it still needs to support bulk uploading of text replacements before it will interest me.
+Its support for custom commands is limited; it still needs to support bulk uploading of text replacements before I am sold on it.
 You have to pay a subscription fee to access all its features.
-Its features may appeal to people with numerous electronic devices that need to be synced with their main computer.
+Its features may appeal to people with numerous electronic devices that need to be synched with their primary computer.

 **Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.